Reducing U.S. Taxes for Outbound Business Operations

 Captive Insurance Companies

-Another strategy commonly used to reduce U.S. taxable income is the formation of a “captive insurance company”.
-This strategy is only applicable for companies who are willing to commit the capital necessary to operate one.
+Another strategy commonly used by skilled international tax planning lawyers to reduce U.S. taxable income is the formation of a “captive insurance company.”
+This strategy is only applicable to companies who are willing to commit the capital necessary to operate one.

 A “captive insurance company” is generally considered to be an insurance company owned by a single shareholder (or a small group of shareholders) that insures only its shareholder(s) and its affiliates.
 In a typical captive arrangement, a corporation purchases insurance from a commonly controlled brother/sister insurance affiliate.